dragon-fire-fly/developer_matcher/README2.md

 ## Deployment

+⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

+**IMPORTANT:**
+- ⚠️ DO NOT update the environment variables to your own!
+These should NOT be included in this file; just demo values! ⚠️
+- ⚠️ DO NOT update the environment variables to your own!
+These should NOT be included in this file; just demo values! ⚠️
+- ⚠️ DO NOT update the environment variables to your own!
+These should NOT be included in this file; just demo values! ⚠️

+🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-The live deployed application can be found deployed on [Heroku](https://developer-matcher.herokuapp.com).
+The live deployed application can be found deployed on [Heroku](https://developer-connect.herokuapp.com).

 ### ElephantSQL Database